-The minor in Computer and Information Science is a valuable choice for students in all technical disciplines as well as for students in management, social sciences, and mathematics.
-The importance of computer and information science is increasing in all organizations and businesses.
+The minor in Computer Science is a valuable choice for students in all technical disciplines as well as for students in management, social sciences, and mathematics.
+The importance of computer science is increasing in all organizations and businesses.
 Use of ever-changing hardware and software systems continue to permeate research laboratories and offices throughout the world.
-In a competitive job market, an understanding of the computer and information science field can play a significant role in satisfying conditions for employment.
+In a competitive job market, an understanding of the computer science field can play a significant role in satisfying conditions for employment.

 Total Credit Hours: at least 17 credits